Score specification reference

 The Score Specification is a YAML file that contains the following top-level reference definitions.

-Use these definitions to describe a single Workload.
+Use these definitions to describe a single workload.

-• resources: (optional) defines dependencies needed by the Workload.
+• resources: (optional) defines dependencies needed by the workload.

 Workload definition